Special Education (M.S.)

 - The requirements for this degree allow individual tailoring for each student based on prior licensure, experience, or course work.
 A student may add a special education teaching license to an existing teaching license by completing the 30 credits of required course work as prescribed below, excluding any prerequisites needed.
 However, a student will be recommended for licensure only at the developmental level of their existing license.
 The area of licensure will be mild interventions.
 In order to be considered "Highly Qualified," students must pass a state licensing examination.

 - Representations on licensing apply to licensing in the state of Indiana only.
 Potential students seeking licensing in other states should check with that state's educational licensing authorities on their requirements.
-Information on Teacher Certification reciprocity may be found at Teacher Certification Degrees.
-Teacher Certification requirements for all states may be found at Teaching Certification.

 - This 39-credit-hour program may be completed in 14 months of full-time study if the student begins in summer (June) and follows our recommended sequence.
 Students do have the option of extending the program should they choose a less aggressive schedule.
 The University allows part-time students to take up to seven years to earn the degree, although the program is typically completed in far less time.